Shuzhengz/dark-discord/README.md

 ### Note

-Because of the nature of BetterDiscord, sometimes after Discord updates you have to install BetterDiscord again.
+Because of how BetterDiscord works, sometimes after Discord updates you have to install BetterDiscord again.

 Usually you do not need to reinstall the theme, but if the theme does not come back automatically after the update, simply install the theme again.
 If it still doesn't work, please submit an issue in this repository.